 Routes to Qualified Teacher Status

-To check qualified teacher status, please contact the National College for Teaching and Leadership (NCTL) on 0300 7900 225 or the General Teaching Council for Wales (GTCW) on 029 20460099.
-They will need to know the NQT’s last name, date of birth and their Teacher Reference Number.
+To check qualified teacher status, please contact the Teaching Regulation Agency (TRA) on 0207 593 5392 or the General Teaching Council for Wales (GTCW) on 029 20460099.
+They will need to know the ECT’s last name, date of birth and their Teacher Reference Number.

 Qualified Teacher Learning and Skills (QTLS)

 Qualified Teacher learning and Skills (QTLS) is now recognised as being an equivalent qualification to QTS in England.
 However, it does not confer QTS.

 A teacher with QTLS who is in membership of The Society for Education and Training is recognized as qualified to teach children of compulsory school age, and is also exempt from induction.
 Further information may be found on the education section of GOV.UK and at set.et-foundation.co.uk.